cryptocap/cryptocap-api/README.md

 # Crypto Capital - End-User API v2.3

+*__UPDATE__: There is a new [v3.x API](http://cryptocap.github.io/ccapi-v3-docs/) available.
+The update is not backwards compatible, hence the new documentation site.
+This v2 API will stay available until further notice.*

 ## Connection
 The Crypto Capital API is a Socket.io or Websockets API, which can be reached at `https://api.cryptocapital.co` or `https://api.cryptocapital.co/ws` respectively.
 No special headers or authentication are necessary to connect to the socket.
 All commands and messages are transmitted JSON encoded.